Your doctor will diagnose atherosclerosis based on your medical and family histories, a physical exam, and test results.

 - A cardiologist.
 This is a doctor who specializes in diagnosing and treating heart diseases and conditions.
-You may go to a cardiologist if you have coronary heart disease (CHD) or coronary microvascular disease (MVD).
+You may go to a cardiologist if you have peripheral artery disease (P.A.D.) or coronary microvascular disease (MVD).

 - A vascular specialist.
 This is a doctor who specializes in diagnosing and treating blood vessel problems.
-You may go to a vascular specialist if you have peripheral arterial disease (P.A.D.).
+You may go to a vascular specialist if you have P.A.D.

 - A neurologist.
 This is a doctor who specializes in diagnosing and treating nervous system disorders.
 You may see a neurologist if you've had a stroke due to carotid artery disease.

 - A nephrologist.
 This is a doctor who specializes in diagnosing and treating kidney diseases and conditions.
 You may go to a nephrologist if you have chronic kidney disease.

 During the physical exam, your doctor may listen to your arteries for an abnormal whooshing sound called a bruit (broo-E).
 Your doctor can hear a bruit when placing a stethoscope over an affected artery.
 A bruit may indicate poor blood flow due to plaque buildup.

 Your doctor also may check to see whether any of your pulses (for example, in the leg or foot) are weak or absent.
 A weak or absent pulse can be a sign of a blocked artery.

 Your doctor may recommend one or more tests to diagnose atherosclerosis.
 These tests also can help your doctor learn the extent of your disease and plan the best treatment.